fgregoretti/Cpp-AIF/doc/tmaze_doc/tmaze.md

 T=2 Location: [Bottom] Observation: [Cue Left] Action: [Move to Left] T=3 Location: [Left] Observation: [Reward!]
 Action: [Move to Bottom]
 ````

+By default, the reward is at 'Left', but you can change where the reward is as a command line parameter along with the seed.